 Please note that this article may contain affiliate links.
 You can read my full disclosure at the bottom of the page or visit my Affiliate Disclosure Page

-Many people are familiar with the Book of Esther in the Bible and how she saved the Jewish people from the wicked Haman.
-You may know the famous statement “Perhaps you were made for such a time as this” (paraphrased of course).
-But if you are a Christian, do you know how this Book of the Bible connects to the Jewish Festival of Purim and what lessons from Esther we can all learn?
+Many people are familiar with the story of Esther in the Bible and how she saved the Jewish people from the wicked Haman.
+You may be familiar with the famous phrase we read in Esther Bible stories, “Perhaps you were made for such a time as this” (paraphrased of course).
+But if you are a Christian, do you know how this Book of the Bible connects to the Jewish Festival of Purim and what lessons we can all learn from the story of Esther ?

-As a Jewish believer myself, I invite you to sit back and learn all about this awesome festival that is one of my favorites, as well as maybe learning some new things about the Book of Esther in the Bible!!
+As a Jewish believer myself, I invite you to sit back and learn all about this awesome festival that is one of my favorites, as well as maybe learning some new things about the story of Esther as we go through this Esther Bible study!!

 The festival of Purim is celebrated every year on the 14th day of the Hebrew month of Adar.
 It commemorates and celebrates the defeat of Haman’s plot to, according to the Book of Esther (known as the Megillah):